 If you experience any of the following side effects, stop taking Tequin and call your doctor:

-Tequin - Getting Legal Help
+Getting Legal Help

-While all medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
-If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."
+While all prescription drugs have certain anticipated side effects, a pharmaceutical manufacturer has a duty to make sure its products are as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
+If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug.
+These types of claims are brought under a legal theory called "product liability."